|Pregnancy Week (Select):|

 Grandparents Names For Modern Day Grandparents

-I came up with five main reasons for grandparents names experiencing such diversity:
+So, why are grandparents names so diverse?
+I came up with five main reasons for this:

 Re-Marriage Resulting In Re-Thinking Grandparent’s Names

 In the case of blended families where the grandparents may not necessarily be blood relatives, traditional names may not be appropriate or already taken by other members of the family.
-Here’s one member’s comments about having to get creative!
-Take your time reading this next bit, it gets complicated!!!
+Here’s one member’s comments about having to get creative – and take your time reading this next bit, it gets complicated!

 “My daughter was born with 9 grandmothers and 4 grandfathers.
 My grandmother was living with us so the distinction came from my grandmother being 4’1” – my daughter dubber her ‘Little Nanny’.
 This resulted in my mother 5’6" becoming ‘Big Nanny’.
 Then there was my grandmother’s mother, whose last name was ‘Pretty’, dubbing her ‘Pretty Nanny’!
 My father’s mother became ‘Just Nan’.
 My father’s wife (my stepmother) became ‘Nanny Peggy’ (her name).
 Then there was my mother’s husband’s mother (lol – I LOVE blended families) and his mother was ‘Nanny Power’ per last name.
 My fiancee’s mother was next (who I might add was quite the jokester and they bugged each other endlessly) and was dubbed ‘Nanny Witch!’
 Her father’s side… well let’s just say there was: Nan Toots, Nanny Sherry and Crazy Nanny Maher (was a joke, not meant to hurt her feelings, Nanny Maher called herself that).

 Funny though that ALL grandfathers were ‘Poppy’!" — Kathryn